BrotherBei/DroneCode/README.md

 #This is just an example code.
-DO NOT USE FOR ACTUAL COMPETITION.